 Our emphasis at Pennyhooks is on creating the right environment for our young people to thrive; our farm jobs are adapted to suit them, and our three purpose designed buildings have lots of light and space.
 Our staff are experienced and our ethos is clear: always be kind; offer nurture and shelter; give as much support as needed; do not confront and try not to say no; and create opportunity for a working life in line with their peers; always have unconditional positive regard.

-- Compassion: we will treat our young people with ASC with respect, kindness and patience.
+We will treat our young people with ASC with respect, kindness and patience.

-- Develop their inner person: we will always seek to enable the ‘inner person’ to emerge; we will nurture and support the development and growth of the individual in their new skills and aptitudes.
+We will always seek to enable the ‘inner person’ to emerge; we will nurture and support the development and growth of the individual in their new skills and aptitudes.

-- Avoid conflict: we will not confront our young people, but instead develop their potential and celebrate their achievements.
-We will work from success to success to help them 'want to come back the next day'.
+We will not confront our young people, but instead develop their potential and celebrate their achievements.
+We will work from success to success to help them ‘want to come back the next day’.

-- Selfless Commitment: we put our students’ needs first.
+We put our students’ needs first.
 Their safety and wellbeing is paramount.
 This requires exceptional people to provide selfless commitment, empathy and dedication.